Welcome to inspirational stories - we hope you will find each story an encouragement today.

-This is one story that I absolutely love and it moves & encourages me each time I read it:-
+This is one story that I absolutely love and it moves & encourages me each time I read it.

 "I'm saving the starfish," the child replied.

-Without hesitation, the child picked up another starfish and tossed the starfish back into the water...
-"It matters to this one," the child explained.
+starfish back into the water...
+"It matters to this one," the child said..

 I first heard that short story in a Christian context, that although we can get overwhelmed by the numbers of people who don't yet know God, that each encouraging word & conversation with an individual can make a difference.
 Each of us is SO special to God and loved by Him - we are so much more than mere starfish to Him!

-Being A Mother -- Author Unknown
+Being A Mother

 After 21 years of marriage, my wife wanted me to take another woman out to dinner and a movie.
 She said, "I love you, but I know this other woman loves you too, and she would love to spend some time with you."